ste7anste7an/readthedocs/docs/uartremote.rst

 .. method:: UartRemote.get_remote_commands()

   Returns an array containing the commands available by the remote uartremote.
 You will see a number of default built-in commands such as `echo`.
-This method can be used to query the commands that are added by remotely importing a new module.`Loading remote modules` remotemodules_
+This method can be used to query the commands that are added by remotely importing a new module.
+See for usage :ref:`Example load module <examples_load_module>`.